carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > ## Problems with change
 >
-> Which of these issues can you relate to ?
+> Which of these issues can you relate to?
 >
 > * I have fifteen versions of this file - which one do I use?
 > * I can’t remake this figure from last year